IPS-Eye-White

 If you imagine that these modern mystics have some sort of special connection to the Father by way of their contemplative practices, chances are you either have not taken the time to find out what is behind these practices and the people that teach it.

-All four of the men had a several things in common.
-They were all Catholic and all of them were extremely prolific authors with numerous books to each one’s credit.
+All four of the men listed above were prolific authors with numerous books to each one’s credit.
+They were also Catholic to the core.
 There is no question that it can be very easy to like, to agree with, or even be deeply touched by some of the things they wrote and some of the feelings they expressed.
-However, the problem lies in the fact that most o their admirers are not aware of the full extent of their beliefs and everything they taught.
-Virtually anyone can make statements that stir the heart.
-Pretty phrases and noble sentiments do not a Scripturally sound book make.
+However, virtually anyone can make statements that stir the heart.
+The problem lies in the fact that most of their admirers are not aware of the full extent of their beliefs and everything they taught.

 In this case, the issue is the legitimacy or non legitimacy of mysticism.